Prince Harry walks through Angola mine field, echoing Diana

 The international ban on anti-personnel mines was signed that year and entered into force two years later.
 So far 164 countries have signed on.
 "More than 48 million stockpiled mines have been destroyed and 31 countries have been completely cleared of land mines," The HALO Trust said, while production of the weapons has almost dried up.

-Prince Harry on his visit also remotely detonated a mine, met with mine-clearing teams and was visiting the orthopedic hospital his mother visited for her meetings with mine victims.
+Harry on his visit also remotely detonated a decades-old mine, met with mine-clearing teams and was visiting the orthopedic hospital his mother visited for her meetings with mine victims.

 "I think that will be a very poignant moment of coming full circle," Legg said.
 "Very striking once people compare those images from the two visits to see how far Angola has come."

 The world, however, is hardly free of mines, and Legg said Angola itself still has about 650 mine fields left to clear.
-Some countries that remain heavily mined include Afghanistan, Syria and Yemen.
+Some countries that remain heavily mined include Afghanistan, Syria, Ukraine and Yemen, and Afghanistan led the world with at least 2,300 casualties in 2017, according to the Landmine Monitor 2018 report.

+"Myanmar was the only known instance of government forces actively planting the weapons" in the year-long period between October 2017 and 2018, the report said.

 Angola now hopes to turn some of its mine-free areas into sites for wildlife conservation and ecotourism.
-The prince will unveil a project meant to protect wildlife corridors near the sprawling Okavango Delta, a rare inland delta in neighboring Botswana that doesn't flow into a sea or ocean and is home to several endangered species.
+The prince was unveiling a project meant to protect wildlife corridors near the sprawling Okavango Delta, a rare inland delta in neighboring Botswana that doesn't flow into a sea or ocean and is home to several endangered species.

+Harry called on for international effort to help clear mines from the Okavango watershed in Angola.
+"Everyone who recognizes the priceless importance of safeguarding Africa's most intact natural landscape should commit fully to this mission," he said.

 Comments